Graduate Nursing

 NGR 6601.
 Advanced Management of the Family I (3).
 Prerequisites: NGR 5003C and DNP core courses.
 Corequisite: NGR 6601L.
 This course is the second course focusing on the nurse practitioner role.
 It is designed to provide learners with the knowledge and skills to develop basic strategies designed to promote health, diagnose and manage basic acute and chronic health problems across the life span.
 The focus of the course is the development of sound diagnostic skill through an emphasis on the differential diagnostic process and institution of clinical strategies to address common acute and chronic disorders.
 The course provides a foundation for the development of the student's approach to the nurse practitioner role as they progress through the program.

 NGR 6601L.
-Family Nurse Practitioner Practicum I (4).
+Family Nurse Practitioner Practicum I (3).
 (S/U grade only.)
-Prerequisites: NGR 5003C and DNP core courses.
+Prerequisites: NGR 5003, NGR 5503L, and DNP core courses.
 Corequisite: NGR 6601.
-This course applies the knowledge and skills gained in NGR 5003C and to develop basic strategies to promote health, diagnose, and manage simple, acute and chronic health problems across the life span.
-The focus of this course is on the development of sound diagnostic skills utilizing the differential diagnostic process during clinical patient visits.
-Students also begin to develop collaborative partnerships with the clinical preceptor and other healthcare professionals in the management of patients.
+The course is designed to apply the knowledge and skills gained in previous courses to develop strategies to promote health, diagnose, and manage health problems across the lifespan.
+Students focus on the use of sound diagnostic skills utilizing the differential process.
+Student begin to develop collaborative partnerships with patients and healthcare professionals in care management.

 NGR 6602.
 Advanced Management of the Family II (3).
 Prerequisites: NGR 6601 and NGR 6601L.
 Corequisite: NGR 6602L.
 This course examines and refines methods of diagnosis and management of health problems that affect the individual and family.
 Topics cover the prevention of illness, promotion of wellness, the management of complex acute and chronic health problems and their impact on communities, as well as the role of the advanced practice nurse as a vital force in contemporary health care.